Forces Law Announces New Committee

 26 Apr 2023

-Following our AGM on 21st April 2023, Forces Law are proud to introduce the new Committee.
+Following our AGM in April 2025, Forces Law are proud to introduce the new Committee.

 Honorary President and Training Officer: Ahmed Al-Nahhas